sapphiredev/framework/.github/CONTRIBUTING.md

 ## Contributing to the guides

-All guides for the Sapphire Project use [MDX] formatting.
+All guides for the Sapphire Community use [MDX] formatting.
 At its core, this is the same as regular markdown, and it fully supports GitHub flavoured markdown syntax; however, where it differs, is it _also_ supports inline JSX tags.
 We use these for advanced and optimal layout on [our documentation site].
 You may consult the [MDX documentation][mdx documentation] if you want to learn what features of JSX you can embed into your guides and how to do so.

 When writing guides there are some rules to follow: